Gongsta/Poker-AI/README.md

 pip install -r requirements.txt
 ```

+Originally did the game in PyGame, but it's not responsive so I don't really like that.
+I plan on moving it to flask.

 ### Basic Explanations of the Game + Class Definitions
 Poker is a family of comparing card games in which players wager over which hand is best according to that specific game's rules in ways similar to these rankings.
 The goal of the game is to win as much money as possible.
 Unlike other games like Blackjack where players work together and try to beat the "house" (i.e. the casino), Poker is a game in which players try to beat each other.